openssl-s_server, s_server - SSL/TLS server program

 End the current SSL connection and exit.

-Renegotiate the SSL session and request a client certificate.
+Renegotiate the SSL session and request a client certificate (TLSv1.2 and below only).

 Send some plain text down the underlying TCP connection: this should cause the client to disconnect due to a protocol violation.